ollama4j/ollama4j/docs/docs/apis-generate/chat.md

         OllamaChatRequestBuilder builder = OllamaChatRequestBuilder.getInstance(OllamaModelType.LLAMA2);

-        // create request with system-prompt (overriding the model defaults) and user question OllamaChatRequestModel requestModel = builder.withMessage(OllamaChatMessageRole.SYSTEM, "You are a silent bot that only says 'NI'.
+        // create request with system-prompt (overriding the model defaults) and user question OllamaChatRequest requestModel = builder.withMessage(OllamaChatMessageRole.SYSTEM, "You are a silent bot that only says 'NI'.
 Do not say anything else under any circumstances!")
                 .withMessage(OllamaChatMessageRole.USER, "What is the capital of France?
 And what's France's connection with Mona Lisa?")
                 .build();